learn-co-students/dsc-1-02-14-measures-of-central-tendency-quiz-online-ds-pt-112618/README.md

 * Understand the formula and intuition behind the mean, median, mode and modal class
 * Compare mean-median-mode, along with histograms to explain the central tendency of given data

+**Note, for these exercises, you do not need to write code to answer them - we'll do that later.
+Just do them by hand or with a calculator to make sure you're comfortable with the process of calculating the answers!**

 ### Exercise 1
 Calculate the mean, median and mode for this data set:
 ```